ABU Robocon: ABU Robocon 2022

-ABU Robocon 2022 will be scheduled at Delhi, India and the game will be based on the game of lagori.
+ABU Robocon 2022 was scheduled at Delhi, India and the game will be based on the game of lagori.
 In this game, two teams will design two robots, with each team will take turn playing as seeker and hitter.
 The seeker's first robot will first break the pile of stones using three small balls.
 Then the seeker's second robot will rebuild the pile of stones, but it also carries a ball on its head.
 The hitter's robot would attempt to throw their own balls to dislodge the ball on the seeker's head, and the round immediately ends once they succeeded.
 The team scores points based on the number of stones they displaced and then rebuilt, with the teams scoring more points declared the winner.